 - Food coming back up into the throat

 - Heartburn and belching

 - Nighttime coughing

 - Pneumonia from breathing food into the lungs

 Eating within 4 hours of going to bed may make symptoms worse.
 Foods such as meat and bread may also cause trouble.

 They may look down into your throat with a special tool called an endoscope.
 It has a tiny camera attached to a long tube so the doctor can see down your esophagus.

 The barium swallow test is a common screening test for achalasia.
 So is a test called manometry.
 A doctor runs a thin tube down your throat to test the strength of the esophagus muscles as you take sips of water.
 It also measures how well your stomach valve works.

 Surgery is the most successful achalasia treatment.
 With surgery, most people will get long-term relief from symptoms.

 The most common procedure is called a Heller myotomy.
 Most of the time it’s done using a scope with a camera and a light, along with other instruments.
-The doctor makes several tiny cuts into the abdomen, and uses the surgical tools to reach the area he needs to work on.
+The doctor makes several tiny cuts into the abdomen, and uses the surgical tools to reach the area they need to work on.
 The goal of the operation is to open part of the lower esophagus to make swallowing easier.
 It’s usually very successful.